 - Shame or guilt, especially if someone slips and doesn’t feel able to tell anyone

 At Abbington House, we often remind clients that relapse is data, not defeat.
 It’s feedback from your mind and body saying, “I’m struggling.
 I need help.”
-That’s not failure, it’s a survival response.
-And it deserves compassion.
+This is a survival response, and it deserves compassion.

 What Should I Do If I’ve Relapsed?